 Communication Matters is the UK chapter of ISAAC, and one of its most active globally.
 All our members automatically become members of ISAAC, joining an international community of people interested in promoting AAC.
 ISAAC members get:

-Reduced subscriptions to ISAAC journals & publications
+Reduced subscriptions to ISAAC journals and publications

 Reduced registration fees to attend the ISAAC Biennial International Conference